 Subparagraph (g): For Property for which a building or other permit has been issued, the Seller is required to appoint a Lien Agent subject to the following two (2) exceptions: No lien Agent need be appointed when (1) the anticipated cost of the project permitted is expected to be under \$30,000.00; or (2) if the improvements are made to a single family residence which is occupied by the Seller.
 The Designation of Lien Agent is made on the website LiensNC.com, where potential lien claimants may file a Notice to Lien Agent that they are providing labor, services, material or rental equipment to the Property for which a lien may be claimed if they are not paid.
 A Closing Attorney will search the website for notices and will require lien waivers from each potential lien claimant who has filed such a Notice.
-Therefore to prevent delays in Closing, a Seller and Seller's Agent made by or on behalf of Seller (which may be printed off the LiensNC.com website).
+Therefore to prevent delays in Closing, a Seller and Seller's Agent should promptly furnish to the buyer, the buyer's Agent and the buyer's closing attorney a copy of any Appointment of Lien Agent made by or on behalf of Seller (which may be printed off the LiensNC.com website).
 If a Seller fails to comply with the statutory requirement to designate a Lien Agent, it may not be possible to obtain title insurance on the Property and complete Closing in accordance with any contract to sell the Property.